amnzer/327-final-proj/game_code/game_code_main/game_readme_technical.md

 - Quickly starting/stopping songs during a carousel
 - Synchronizing the start of a song and the start of a beat
+- Writing to the LED array at a good frequency (>70Hz reliably)
+- Calculating time from packet number

+    For audio that is sampled at 44.1k, and if you calculate ms like this: (pcm_frame\*1000)/sr, you have a max of 2\*32/44.1M = 97.4 seconds of audio you can portray.
+In other words you must sacrifice timing resolution (which = 1/n seconds, for pcm_frames\*n), for memory efficiency.

+    Actually alternatively can just use floats instead of going for ints only...
+    Or just divide sr by 4 beforehand and fix your math accordingly...